St Michael's Church, Aigburth: History

 In 1902 the organ was moved from the west gallery to a position north of the chancel.
 Following the First World War, the money collected to celebrate the church's centenary in 1915 was used instead was used for improvements to the church.
 It was used to redecorate the interior, for the provision of a clock in the tower, and for a memorial window in the porch.
 In 1957 the Jubilee Chapel was created at the east end of the south aisle to commemorate the diamond jubilee of the Mothers' Union.
 A further renovation took place in 1984 when the pipe organ, that had been damaged by water, was replaced with an electronic organ.
 The oak reredos was removed from the sanctuary and the lower tier of stained glass was replaced in the east window.
 The gallery was converted into a choir vestry with a glass screen overlooking the interior of the church.
 Its cost was £8,000.

 Structure

 The church is built in brick with many cast iron components; these include the parapets, battlements and pinnacles.
 The roofs are of slate slabs in a cast-iron framework.
-The plinth consists of a cast iron frame with slate covering.
-Its plan consists of a six-bay nave with clerestory, north and south aisles (the north aisle being wider than the south), a west tower, and a short chancel with a vestry to the north and a chapel to the south.
+The lower (dado) level of the external wall is clad in slate panels finished with iron, which were originally sanded and painted with limewash mixed with animal blood to resemble Woolton sandstone.
+The church's plan consists of a six-bay nave with clerestory, north and south aisles (the north aisle being wider than the south), a west tower, and a short chancel with a vestry to the north and a chapel to the south.
 The aisles, clerestory and tower have three-light windows with Perpendicular tracery.
 The tower also has paired three-light bell-openings, diagonal buttresses, an arcaded, embattled parapet and pinnacles.
 Inside is a six-bay arcade with cast iron columns.
 The windows are also made from cast iron.
 An organ occupies the east bay of the north aisle and there is a west gallery.